 - Cut cross-hatched diagonal strips only on one side.
 Slice deep enough for the marinade to get in but don’t go all the way through.

 - Bring to a simmer the marinade ingredients in a small saucepan.
-Cook until it looks slightly “syrupy,” often stirring – about 3 minutes.
+Cook until it looks slightly “syrupy,” often stirring – about 3 minutes in low-medium heat.

 - Submerge the crisscrossed part briefly into the glaze.